 d) Height of water

 Explanation: The formula used to calculate bulking factor is (H-h/h) x 100%.
-‘H’ represents height to which dry sand sample is filled in jar and ‘h’ represents the height of saturated sample.
+‘H’ represents height to which dry sand sample is filled in jar and ‘h’ represents the height of the saturated sample.

 8. Bulking is the phenomenon applicable to both fine and coarse aggregates.